TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.0 Global Faction Changes
 ---------------------------
- - The production speed when low power are now constant at 80% of normal speed
+ - [NOTRELEVANT] The production speed when low power are now constant at 80% of normal speed
- - All factions Cargo Planes now have equal stats
+ - [NOTRELEVANT] All factions Cargo Planes now have equal stats
- - Fixed the Cargo Plane propeller texture error that have small thin gray lines
+ - [IMPROVEMENT] Fixed the Cargo Plane propeller texture error that have small thin gray lines
- - Standardized unit transport size.
+ - [NOTRELEVANT] Standardized unit transport size.
 Like an Overlord that needs more transport slot than a Technical
- - Fixed the issues with firing elevation limit.
+ - [?]
+Fixed the issues with firing elevation limit.
 Now both tanks and artillery can attack very high/low targets alike
- - Tank armor received damage from INFANTRY_MISSILE reduced from 100% to 85%
+ - [NOTRELEVANT] Tank armor received damage from INFANTRY_MISSILE reduced from 100% to 85%
- - Tank armor received damage from POISON reduced from 25% to 15%
+ - [NOTRELEVANT] Tank armor received damage from POISON reduced from 25% to 15%
- - TruckArmor received damage from INFANTRY_MISSILE increased from 50% to 65% (except anti-personnel vehicles)
+ - [NOTRELEVANT] TruckArmor received damage from INFANTRY_MISSILE increased from 50% to 65% (except anti-personnel vehicles)
- - Now you can build all kind of superweapons when the superweapon restriction turned on, but still only ONE for each type For example, if you build a Particle Cannon you still can build a SCUD Storm or a Nuclear Missile, OR another subfaction's Particle Cannon, or capture enemy superweapons.
+ - [NOTRELEVANT] Now you can build all kind of superweapons when the superweapon restriction turned on, but still only ONE for each type
+   For example, if you build a Particle Cannon you still can build a SCUD Storm or a Nuclear Missile, OR another subfaction's Particle Cannon, or capture enemy superweapons.
 Use this advantage to dominate the game!
- - All heroes get improved armor and healthpoints.
+ - [NOTRELEVANT] All heroes get improved armor and healthpoints.
 Heroes more resist special weapon attacks than infantry, and heroes more immune to sniper attacks.
 So there is no more "Pathfinder Own Heroes" again.
- - All structures now more resistant to aircraft missiles to prevent fighters razing structures better than bombers
+ - [NOTRELEVANT] All structures now more resistant to aircraft missiles to prevent fighters razing structures better than bombers
- - Implemented "Ground Attack" button on all artillery and aircraft units.
+ - [?]
+Implemented "Ground Attack" button on all artillery and aircraft units.
- - Attackable toxic infantry and burning infantry issue fixed
+ - [IMPROVEMENT] Attackable toxic infantry and burning infantry issue fixed
- - Eternally flying dead aircraft bug (like in 'How To Make A Chinook Bug' video at YouTube) FIXED!
+ - [IMPROVEMENT] Eternally flying dead aircraft bug (like in 'How To Make A Chinook Bug' video at YouTube) FIXED!
 You will never encounter this funny bug that may reduce the frame rate in online matches
- - All infantry now use the right death voices (some infantry uses wrong death voices before)
+ - [IMPROVEMENT] All infantry now use the right death voices (some infantry uses wrong death voices before)
  - All buildable aircraft and artillery units guard range sightly increased, makes them can guard areas more effective
- - Negative power bug/exploit fixed!
+ - [ALREADY FIXED] Negative power bug/exploit fixed!
 This bug occurs when an under construction power plant disabled by a Microwave Tank.
    Now all power plants can't be disabled when under construction.
- - USA Dozer, Chinese Dozer, and GLA Worker can detect Demo Traps again like in original Generals (in Zero Hour they can disarm Demo Traps, but cannot detect them)
+ - [NOTRELEVANT] USA Dozer, Chinese Dozer, and GLA Worker can detect Demo Traps again like in original Generals (in Zero Hour they can disarm Demo Traps, but cannot detect them)
- - Dozers clear mines faster.
+ - [NOTRELEVANT] Dozers clear mines faster.
 Clearing delay reduced to 50%
- - All infantry use exploded animation when killed by suicide weapons
+ - [MAYBE] All infantry use exploded animation when killed by suicide weapons
- - All infantry spill bloods when hitted by bullet and melee weapons!
+ - [NOTRELEVANT] All infantry spill bloods when hitted by bullet and melee weapons!
- - Fixed various issues on all infantry model animations, such as running in place or skidding when moving
+ - [IMPROVEMENT] Fixed various issues on all infantry model animations, such as running in place or skidding when moving
- - All buildings with door animation have been standarized so their door opening time are all equal.
+ - [IMPROVEMENT] All buildings with door animation have been standarized so their door opening time are all equal.
 Some buildings door opening time were way too long which greatly affect the overall build time of all the units produced from those buildings.
 See each building changes for more details.
- - Fixed the damage disparency issue caused by rocket projectile weapons due to them hitting each other upon detonation that makes them ineffective on massed attacks
+ - [MAYBE] Fixed the damage disparency issue caused by rocket projectile weapons due to them hitting each other upon detonation that makes them ineffective on massed attacks

- - Improved object animations, particles, and effects.
+ - [MAYBE] Improved object animations, particles, and effects.
 Also, using the most unused animation for some units
- - Improved scoring system (i.e angry Mobs counted as one unit build PER SQUAD in the scoreboard, not PER MEMBER)
+ - [MAYBE] Improved scoring system (i.e angry Mobs counted as one unit build PER SQUAD in the scoreboard, not PER MEMBER)
- - Improved unit movements:
+ - [IMPROVEMENT] Improved unit movements:
    > Tanks no longer just slides away on the ground, the will show actual accelerations/braking movements
    > Vehicles have better movements. some vehicles also bounce a little, simulate hitting random rocks
    > Most vehicles can move backwards correctly
    > Helicopters sway a bit when idle
- - All artillery weapon shells now have given dust trails like Artillery Barrage shells
+ - [NOTRELEVANT] All artillery weapon shells now have given dust trails like Artillery Barrage shells
- - Cleaned up many buildings particle effects that were misplaced or attached to invalid locations in the models
+ - [IMPROVEMENT] Cleaned up many buildings particle effects that were misplaced or attached to invalid locations in the models
- - Removed the blurry edges on the texture used for the no-build indicator when you try to build structures on invalid places
+ - [IMPROVEMENT] Removed the blurry edges on the texture used for the no-build indicator when you try to build structures on invalid places
- - Parachutes now has housecolors (except crate parachutes)
+ - [IMPROVEMENT] Parachutes now has housecolors (except crate parachutes)

  EMERGENCY REPAIR:
- - Emergency Repair heal radius increased to 150%
+ - [MAYBE] Emergency Repair heal radius increased to 150%
- - Emergency Repair also repair structures
+ - [MAYBE] Emergency Repair also repair structures
- - New and better Emergency Repair (this makes the Emergency Repair more valuable as a Generals Powers):
+ - [MAYBE] New and better Emergency Repair (this makes the Emergency Repair more valuable as a Generals Powers):
    > Level 1 Emergency Repair heal amount sightly increased, and still one-shot repair
    > Level 2 Emergency Repair is not one-shot repair but repair continuously for some amount of time
    > Level 3 Emergency Repair is same as level 2 but lasts much longer, it also have initial repair boost like level 1, and